The melonfleet brand

 Type

-Two open-source, humanist faces — the same pairing used across melonfleet's sister projects: Ubuntu for the wordmark and headings, Open Sans for body text, and Ubuntu Mono for the small technical bits — versions, IDs, and code.
+Two open-source humanist faces: Ubuntu for the wordmark and headings, Open Sans for body text, and Ubuntu Mono for versions, IDs, and code.

 The wordmark